 - Refinance your debt to increase your cash flow so you can save more.

-Are you comfortable with your level of emergency savings?
-Share with us in comments or on our Facebook page.
+How have you built up your emergency savings?
+Share your tips in comments below or on our Facebook page.